zimmski/tavor/README.md

 }
 ```

 The `Replication` category deals with replicating the token.
 This is done by the `Clone` method.
-Please note that the new token must be independent.
+Note that the new token must be independent.
 This means that token internal slices, maps and other allocated structures must be copied as well.

 ```go
 func (s *Smiley) Clone() token.Token {